CommArc/phishbuckets/README.md

 ## Configuration

 * The scripts expect configuration files in _~/.phishbuckets_ - as follows:
-*  - _config_ - Main configuration options
+*  - *config* - Main configuration options
-*  - _mailshot_time.json_ - Sets of one of more mailshot times
+*  - *mailshot_time.yaml* - Sets of one of more mailshot times
-*  - _phishes.json_ - Sets of 'phishes', email templates, URLs and senders
+*  - *phishes.yaml* - Sets of 'phishes', email templates, URLs and senders

 An example of _config_ is: